After The Loss Of A Loved One, Your Holiday Traditions Change But Hope Endures

 "I am grateful to be alive and am very grateful for the time I got to spend with both of my parents before they passed, but I have very little to celebrate at the moment," Waugh says.
 His father died in 2013.
 Waugh no longer speaks to his sister.
 He suffers from debilitating cluster migraines that spiraled into six years of opioid addiction.
 He faces legal and financial troubles.

 And, even as he acknowledges the weight of being alone this time of year, he continues to find solace in his culinary skills.
 "As a chef by trade, I will most likely cook up a meal for Christmas," he says.
-As a practicing Buddhist currently living in Lake Michigan-bordering Traverse City, Waugh plans to appreciate his solitude by meditating in nature.
+As a practicing Buddhist currently living in Traverse City near Lake Michigan, Waugh plans to appreciate his solitude by meditating in nature.

 "It is strange to find myself suddenly alone on the holidays, but I know there are people out there in much worse situations than I am in," he says.
 "So I do what I can to help those in need at this time of year and to keep an open and peaceful heart."